Ranajoy01/Map_2_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_3/readme.md

    ```
    ![opt_3_synt](images/opt_3_synt.png)

-   :bulb: The design is optimized to an `and` gate.
+   :bulb: The design is optimized to an `3 input and` gate.

    :zap: Synthesize `opt_check4.v` design-